Gravitational quasinormal modes of Dymnikova black holes: Conclusions

-It is important to emphasize that the present study has been restricted to the fundamental mode and the first overtone for which the WKB approach is reliable.
+It is important to emphasize that the present study has been mainly restricted to the fundamental mode and the first overtone for which the WKB approach is reliable.
 For higher overtones, however, the situation is expected to be qualitatively different.
 Since overtones are strongly localized near the event horizon, they should be especially sensitive to the local geometric deformations induced by quantum corrections \cite{Konoplya:2022pbc,Konoplya:2022hll}.
+Unfortunately, the WKB approximation is reliable only when the multipole number $\ell$ is larger than, or at most comparable to, the overtone number $n$, and it generally fails in the regime $n \gg \ell$.
+In this case, the imaginary part of the frequency becomes large and the corresponding turning points are widely separated in the complex plane, which undermines the accuracy of the WKB expansion.
+Although the WKB method is computationally efficient and highly effective for the lowest modes, it does not guarantee convergence order by order; instead, only asymptotic convergence can be expected.
+At the same time, the phenomenon of overtone outbursts occurs precisely in the regime where the overtone number appears to exceed the multipole number, so that the relevant physics is governed by the near-horizon geometry rather than by the potential peak dominated by the centrifugal, $\ell$-dependent term.
+However, even with the WKB method within its expected accuracy range, we see that the first overtone deviates from its Schwarzschild limit much stronger than the fundamental mode, indicating that there should be an outburst of overtones found for test fields in \cite{Konoplya:2023aph}.
 To investigate this regime, one would need to resort to more precise techniques such as the Frobenius (Leaver) method \cite{Leaver:1985ax}, which provides convergent series solutions and can capture the full spectrum beyond the eikonal approximation.
 At the same time, the metric, and consequently the master wave equation, does not have a rational form, so one has to transform or approximate the metric by some rational function for accurate calculations of higher overtones.
 Having in mind that the fundamental mode and possibly the first overtone are the only realistic candidates for detection in the near future experiments, we leave this analysis, as well as the inclusion of polar perturbations and possible extensions to higher dimensions, for future work.